Style Guidance home / Disabilities, Neurodiversity, and Chronic Illness

 person-first language

 Proponents of person-first language say using phrasing like “with a disability” or “has a disability” avoids reducing a person to their disability.
-Person-first language can be used in many situations to replace terms like “diabetic” with phrases like “person with diabetes.”
-It can also be used to avoid phrases such as “the disabled” or “the blind,” and instead use “people with disabilities” or “people who are blind.”
+Person-first language can replace terms like “diabetic” with phrases like “person with diabetes.”
+It can also be used to avoid phrases such as “the disabled” or “the blind,” which can obscure diversity within disability communities.
 The Americans With Disabilities Act uses person-first language.

 Additional resources